 Wanted to let you know, my husband has been eating the leftovers and he commented that he really likes this salad and was surprised at how well it kept.
 This is a huge big deal because my husband rarely comments about food.
 I will be making it again soon.
 You have got a real winner with this one!!!

 Hi Cathy!
-So great - thank you for sharing!
+Lovely to hear that - thank you for sharing!

 Just made this tonight.
 Added an avocado, pink salt, crushed rainbow pepper and 1 clove of garlic to the dressing.
 Thought there would be leftovers, but 3 of us finished it off!
 So good!
 Thanks for the recipe.